Thursday, 28 February 2013

 We had a tremendous time this evening at the Royal Concert Hall where we went to see Stravinsky's Firebird.
 This was Alasdair's Christmas present to James and he and Cat came along too.
 We had great seats right in the middle of the stalls.
 I'm not Stravinsky's biggest fan but this was a Naked Classics concert and I really enjoyed having it all explained during the first half of the performance; I felt that I understood it a lot better.
 I have been to several of these Naked Classics concerts before and I always enjoy them.
 Stravinsky, like many composers, had inserted a couple of folk songs into his work.
 My favourite part of the whole thing was the tune at the very end when the evil Kashchei has died and everyone celebrates.
 I learned tonight that this was in fact one of the folk songs which shows that I am more of a traditionalist than Stravinsky, although I love the way that Stravinsky has arranged it.
 It is a great finale full of rejoicing and I have decided that I will play it on the day that I retire from teaching.

-Tuesday 19 February 2013
+Tuesday, 19 February 2013

 Hill-Walking AGM

 I was really embarrassed this morning when I used the word "mercurial" in a meeting and then had to explain it to a colleague - surely my language is not that obscure?
-It made me feel uncomfortable.
+It made me feel kind of uncomfortable.
 I went straight from a busy day at work to James' hill walking club AGM at the Boswell Hotel.
 I arrived just in time for the meal, which was edible and not unpleasant.
 Standard hotel fare; I had the chicken liver pâté followed by lasagne.
 Needless to say, the lasagne caused much laughter and topical horse meat jokes *, such as "This is neigh bad!" but actually it was quite good.
 After our meal James chaired the AGM and I took the minutes (for the second year running - I think that's why James invited me back!) it all went swimmingly; the highlight was Andy's amusing slide show of the year's outings.
 James chairs a meeting very well and I was proud of him.

 * there is currently a scandal in the food industry because some foods advertised as containing beef actually contain horse meat, presumably because it's cheaper.

-Monday 18 February 2013
+Monday, 18 February 2013

 A Biochemical statement

-Sunday 17 February 2013
+Sunday, 17 February 2013

 No handstands in Waitrose